-All resurfacing is done directly in your bathroom, so you won’t have to remove your bath and deal with the hassle of transport and reinstallation.
+There’s no need to remove your bath or deal with complicated transport, as all of my resurfacing work is done in-situ.
 This way there is minimal disruption to you as I will only need to be working in your bathroom for a day before I'm out of your hair again.
 Vitreous enamel involves coating your bath in powdered glass and fusing it onto the surface using a kiln at high temperatures.
-Due to the extreme heat required, this service can’t be done in-situ, and few companies offer it these days.
+Due to the high temperatures involved, vitreous enamel can’t be performed in-situ, and it’s becoming increasingly rare among companies.

 If your bath is severely chipped or dented, I’ll repair these imperfections first to ensure a flawless surface for resurfacing.
-You won’t incur extra costs for this step—it’s included in the resurfacing service.
+This is all included in the process and there won't be any extra charges for this.
 There aren't many baths that I can't resurface, so give me a call today to find out if I can restore your bath for you in Cannock.

-1. I’ll carefully mask the bathroom and surrounding areas to protect them during the resurfacing process.
+1. I begin by masking up the bathroom and surrounding areas to prevent any damage during the procedure.

-2. Step 2: I will carefully sand off the top layer of the bath, revealing the underlying metal surface.
-3. I then will apply a layer of our special bonder and then fill in any holes, chips, cracks, etc. 4.
-Next, I will apply an additional layer of bonder over the surface.
-5. Now it’s time to spray the new enamel surface onto your bath for a flawless finish.
-6. I will then buff this down to make it super shiny.
-7. After waiting 24 hours, your bath will be ready to use and look as good as new!
+2. I will sand off the top surface of the bath to take it back to the metal.
+3. I will then apply a layer of our specialized bonder and carefully fill in any chips, cracks, or holes in the bath.
+4. Next, I will apply an additional layer of bonder over the surface.
+5. I will now spray the new enamel surface onto your bath.
+6. Next, I’ll buff the surface to a high shine.
+7. Give it 24 hours to fully cure, and your bath will be as good as new!

 With years of experience in bath resurfacing, I can restore your bath to its original condition.
 Re-enamelling will give your bath a fresh, new look and feel, making it look like new again.

-Having your bath resurfaced instead of replacing it will save you money, time, and is environmentally friendly.
-By restoring your bath, you’re reducing waste and avoiding adding more to your local landfill.
+Resurfacing your bath instead of replacing it can save you money and time, and it’s a more eco-friendly choice.
+Choosing to repair and restore your bath means you're contributing less to landfill waste.
 As part of the resurfacing process, I’ll take care of any chips, cracks, or scratches.

 How durable is bath re-enamelling?